-Objective 2 Objective 3 Objective 4 Add other objectives as necessary DROIFCE DENERICIADIEC PROJECT BENEFICIARIES Estimate the number of project beneficiaries: Enter the Number of Beneficiaries Does this project directly benefit socially disadvantaged farmers as defined in the RFA?
-Yes $\ \square$ No $\ \square$ Does this project directly benefit beginning farmers as defined in the RFA?
-Yes \Box No \Box STATEMENT OF ENHANCING SPECIALTY CROPS By checking the box to the right, I confirm that this project enhances the competitiveness of specialty crops in accordance with and defined by the Farm Bill.
-Further information regarding the definition of a specialty crop can be found at www.ams.usda.gov/services/grants/scbgp .
+PROVIDE A LISTING OF THE OBJECTIVES THAT THIS PROJECT HOPES TO ACH HEVE Add more objectives by copying and pasting the existing listing or delete objectives that aren't necessary.
+Objective 1 Objective 2 Objective 3 Objective 4 Add other objectives as necessary PROJECT BENEFICIARIES Estimate the number of project beneficiaries: Enter the Number of Beneficiaries Does this project directly benefit socially disadvantaged farmers as defined in the RFA?
+Yes No Does this project directly benefit beginning farmers as defined in the RFA?
+Yes No STATEMENT OF ENHANCING SPECIALTY CROPS By checking the box to the right, I confirm that this project enhances the competitiveness of specialty crops in accordance with and defined by the Farm Bill.
+Further information regards the definition of a specialty crop can be found at www.ams.usda.gov/services/grants/scbgp.
 CONTINUATION PROJECT INFORMATION Does this project continue the efforts of a previously funded SCBGP project?
-Yes \Box No \Box If you have selected "yes", please address the following: DESCRIBE HOW THIS PROJECT WILL DIFFER FROM AND BUILD ON THE PREVIOUS EFFORTS PROVIDE A SUMMARY (3 TO 5 SENTENCES) OF THE OUTCOMES OF THE PREVIOUS EFFORTS PROVIDE LESSONS LEARNED ON POTENTIAL PROJECT IMPROVEMENTS What was previously learned from implementing this project, including potential improvements?
-How are the lessons learned and improvements being incorporated into the project to make the ongoing
+Yes No If you have selected "yes", please address the following: DESCRIBE HOW THIS PROJECT WILL DIFFER FROM AND BUILD ON THE PREVIOUS EF FFORT S PROVIDE A SUMMARY (3 TO 5 SENTENCES) OF THE OUTCOMES OF THE PREVIOUS EF FORT S PROVIDE LESSONS LEARNED ON POTENTIAL PROJECT IMPROVEMENTS What was previously learned from implementing this project, including potential improvements being incorporated into the project to project more effective and successful at meeting goals and outcomes? going 5